Edmunds (company): Services

-The Edmunds.com Web site includes prices for new and used vehicles, dealer and inventory listings, a database of national and regional incentives and rebates, vehicle test drive reviews, and tips and advice on all aspects of car purchases and ownership.
+The Edmunds.com website includes prices for new and used vehicles, dealer and inventory listings, a database of national and regional incentives and rebates, vehicle test drive reviews, and tips and advice on all aspects of car purchases and ownership.
 Edmunds.com provides data through its "True Market Value" pricing tools, which launched in 2000.
 The Edmunds.com True Market Value New Vehicle Calculator displays the estimated average price consumers are paying when buying new vehicles.
 The Edmunds.com True Market Value Used Vehicle Appraiser estimates the actual transaction prices for used vehicles bought and sold by dealers and private parties.

 In 2020, Edmunds launched a partnership with CarMax that allows a driver to receive a no-obligation cash offer for their vehicle which can be redeemed at any CarMax location.

 Recognition

 In 1997, the Edmunds.com website earned a Webby Award in the Money category at the inaugural event.
 The company has been ranked as one of the best places to work by The Wall Street Journal and the Los Angeles Business Journal.
 Edmunds.com was named to Fast Company's World's Top 10 Most Innovative Companies of 2015 in Automotive.
 In 2016, Edmunds.com was ranked 26th on Fortune's Best Small and Medium Companies list.